-Kate MatayaSenior Attorney
+Kate MatayaSenior Associate Attorney

 Kate is a great listener.
-She takes her role as the voice of her clients in the courtroom seriously, and she knows the value of truly taking the time to understand her clients' goals and stories.
+She takes her role as the voice of her clients in the courtroom seriously, and she knows the value of truly taking the time to understand their goals and stories.
 Kate's clients feel confident in the courtroom that they have an advocate by their side who understands their family dynamic.
 Kate's genuine passion for child advocacy allows her to protect clients where it matters most — their children.
 Recently, Kate represented a working dad in a contentious custody dispute.
 Through her zealous advocacy both in and out of the courtroom, she obtained a primary possession schedule for her client.

 Advocacy for children has been a lifelong commitment for Kate.
 She currently uses her legal skills as a volunteer attorney ad litem through the Dallas Volunteer Attorney Program.
-Through her work with Court Appointed Special Advocates, she voiced the needs of foster children in court, in their foster homes, and in their schools.
+Through her work with Court Appointed Special Advocates, she voices the needs of foster children in court, in their foster homes, and in their schools.
 In one CASA case, Kate was appointed to a 13-year-old child immediately after he was removed from his home.
 She walked alongside him as he moved into temporary care, and after two years of advocacy through custody disputes and mediation, she proudly witnessed his adoption into a loving family.
 She also worked for the Legal Aid Society where she supported clients through divorces, child custody disputes, and instances of domestic violence.

-Outside of work, Kate enjoys spending time with her husband, golden doodle Dahlia, and friends.
+Outside of work, Kate enjoys spending time with her husband, their goldendoodle Dahlia, and friends.
 She balances a love of baking with an active lifestyle that includes swimming, hiking, running, skiing, and snowboarding.
-She is actively working toward membership in the Fourteeners Club — which is earned by scaling mountains that reach elevations of at least 14,000 feet.
-She also plays fantasy football with her husband and—when it's not too heartbreaking—enjoys watching Longhorn football.Professional Accomplishments and Honors
+She is actively working toward membership in the Fourteeners Club, which is earned by scaling mountains that reach elevations of at least 14,000 feet.
+She also plays fantasy football with her husband and—when it's not too heartbreaking—enjoys watching Longhorn football.

 - Mutual Misunderstanding: How Better Communication Will Improve the Administration of the Indian Child Welfare Act in Texas, 16 Tex.
 Admin.
 L. J. 423 (2014).